AlGepe/OmniSnippets_JS/docs/generalTips/trello/faq.rst

 .. _faq:

 FAQ check
 =====================

-One week after publishing a calculator, you should make the `FAQ check <https://omnigeneraltips.readthedocs.io/en/latest/generalTips/textStructure/faq/checkResults.html>`__.
+One week after publishing a calculator, you should make the :ref:`FAQ check <checkResults>`.

 When you're done, remove the label from the card.